jgchoppe/workshop-apigw-uncomplete/README.md

 ### Serverless Discovery

 Before diving into the To-Do list functionalities I want you to focus on the `serverless.yml` file, you must update the `service` value at the top of the file by adding your name at the end of the value, for example: `service: apigw-workshop-jg`.
 It’s truly important for this workshop to avoid name conflicts between you and the other students.
+You also have to change everywhere you see `NAME` in the Serverless file.

 Now you can look at its first function: